-RETURNS.
-Return of the entire 9. rocket is required by the deadline time on that same day that was established at the beginning of the day's flying.
+Return of the entire rocket is required by the deadline time on that same day that was established at the beginning of the day's flying.
 If the rocket cannot be returned after an otherwise safe and stable flight because it cannot be located or because it landed in a spot from which recovery would be hazardous (as determined by an NAR official), a replacement vehicle may be substituted for a replacement flight.
 Once the NAR official has declared that a rocket has landed in a place from which recovery would be hazardous, the results from that rocket's flight may not subsequently be used even if it is recovered.

-10. LAUNCH SYSTEMS.
+9. LAUNCH SYSTEMS

 Teams may use the electrical launch system and the launch pads (with six-foot long, 1-inch rails) provided by the event officials or may provide their own rail or tower system as long as it provides at least six feet of rigid guidance; launch rods will not be permitted to be used at the Finals.
 Launch systems used locally for qualification flights prior to the Finals must provide the rocket with at least six feet of rigid guidance, with a rail or with use of a rod diameter of at least 1/4 inch, if a rod is used.
 All launches will be controlled by the event Range Safety Officer and must occur from the ground.

-11. FLIGHT CONTROL.
+10. FLIGHT CONTROL

 Rockets may not use an externally-generated signal such as radio or computer control (except GPS navigation satellite signals) for any purpose after liftoff.
-They may use autonomous onboard control systems to control any aspect of flight as long as these do not involve the use of pyrotechnic charges.
+They may use autonomous onboard control systems or altimeters separate from the official scoring altimeter to control any aspect of flight as long as these do not involve the use of pyrotechnic charges or rocket motors.